 Our 2019 Summer Summit is scheduled for July 31st & August 1st at Windham High School, in Windham, Maine.
-Registration details will be posted here soon.
-Please save these dates and join us for a variety of sessions presented by MCCL members who are building the Ideal Learning Experience for all their learners.
+Register Here.
+Join us for a variety of sessions presented by MCCL members who are building the Ideal Learning Experience for all their learners.

 April 4, Thursday @ 3 p.m.
 Webinar: How Are You Using Learning Progressions to Design Ideal Learning Experiences?